Stephen-Hamilton-C/SigmonLED-Arduino/README.md

 ## Commands
 - ``x``: Stops listening for arguments and listens for commands.
 Basically a "nevermind" command.
 - ``r``: Set the red channel.
-  - `000` - `255`: Set the red channel to this value.
-Note that the number must be 3 characters long, no matter how small the number.
-Example: r008 will set red channel to 8, but r8 will make SigmonLED wait for two more numbers.
+  - `00` - `FF`: Set the red channel to this value.
+Note that the hexadecimal number *must* be 2 characters long, no matter how small the number.
+Example: `r08` will set red channel to 8, but `r8` will make SigmonLED wait for one more hexadecimal number.
 - ``g``: Set the green channel.
   - See `r` for how to set the value.
 - ``b``: Set the blue channel.